uodeeb/fend-project-memory-game/README.md

 *   This project was built using pure javascript.

-*   This project used[Font awesome](https://maxcdn.bootstrapcdn.com/font-awesome/4.6.1/css/font-awesome.min.css) library for card sympols.
+*   This project used [Font awesome](https://maxcdn.bootstrapcdn.com/font-awesome/4.6.1/css/font-awesome.min.css) library for card sympols.

 *   Responsive design of the project on different screens built using [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries) and [flexbox grid.](http://flexboxgrid.com/)